CCPA Compliance Options for Publishers

 What is the CCPA?

-The California Consumer Privacy Act (CCPA) is intended to enhance privacy rights and consumer protection for residents of California in the United States.
-(We expect other states to follow with similar legislation in the future.)
+The California Consumer Privacy Act (CCPA) is intended to enhance privacy rights and consumer protection for residents of California in the United States (we expect other states to follow).
 The CCPA provides consumers with the ability to opt-out, the right to ask advertisers to disclose what data they possess on the user, and the right to request deletion of that data.

 What does CCPA require?